rcsb/PointSuite/README.md

-2024-August-22 please note we are in the process of updating documentation for this repository in the "docs" folder.
+2024-August-22 please note we are in the process of updating documentation for this repository in the "docs" folder, and making this repo the location for package download.

 # Pointsuite